2018 WK League

 The 2018 WK League was the tenth season of the WK League, the top division of women's football in South Korea.
+The regular season began on 23 April 2018 and ended on 22 October 2018.

 In the off-season, Icheon Daekyo ceased operations, while Changnyeong WFC joined the league.
-Suwon FMC (Suwon Facilities Management Corporation) changed its name to Suwon UDC (Suwon Urban Development Corporation).
+Suwon FMC (Facilities Management Corporation) changed its name to Suwon UDC (Urban Development Corporation).

-The regular season began on 23 April 2018 and ended on 22 October 2018.
-Incheon Hyundai Steel Red Angels were the defending champions.
+Incheon Hyundai Steel Red Angels won their sixth consecutive title.